gmac/file-importer/README.md

 # file-importer

-[pre-release]

-An `@import` mapper for assembling Sass file trees and/or other text-based file formats into flat files.
+An `@import` mapper for assembling Sass file trees and/or other text-based files into flat files.
 This is useful for assembling a raw Sass codebase into an aggregated source, or using the Sass `@import` workflow as an aggregator for other filetypes.

-This is a small stand-alone library with zero dependence on an actual Sass engine.
-All files are read, parsed for imports, and assembled entirely using plain text.
+This is a small standalone library with no dependencies on an actual Sass engine.
+All files are read, parsed for imports, and assembled entirely as plain text.
 File access and compilation is performed directly via Node, and `@import` statements are parsed using regular expressions.

-**So, it can assemble my Sass source tree into a flat file?**
+**So, I can assemble my Sass source tree into a flat file?**

 Yes.
-However, be mindful that imports are resolved through plain text, therefore the assembler will not be aware of `@import` statements that have been commented out.
-For a more intelligent parsing of Sass, combine this with [gonzales-pe](link-here).
+However, be mindful that imports are resolved via plain text, therefore the assembler will still find `@import` statements within Sass comments.
+For intelligent parsing of Sass files, combine the importer with [gonzales-pe](link-here).

 ## Install